 When To See A Doctor?

 It is not ideal to use pain relievers, such as ibuprofen, to mask the pain and participate in sports.
 This may worsen the injuries and pain over time.
-Seek medical care in the following circumstances (5).
+Seek medical care for effective pain management in the following circumstances (5).

 - Knee pain lasting more than two weeks